A positive culture in the workplace makes a real difference

 It not only determines a person’s well-being but their success as well.
 In fact, it does more than that.
-Positivity can also:
+A positive culture can also:

 - enhance team members’ ability to think creatively